ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 - Comment in the pull request on every change (rebase or new commits).
 This helps reviewers to be up to date with changes
 - Pull requests should fix a bug, add a feature or refactor.

-If commits do not follow above guidelines, you might be requested to modify the commit history (it is often adding more details to address _what_ and _why_ vs _how_).
+If commits do not follow the above guidelines, we may request you modify the commit history (often to add more details to address _what_ and _why_ rather than _how_).

 #### Release versioning